Tamunosaki18/credit-risk-classification/README.md

 -The credit_risk_classification.ipynb file contains the analysis -Resources folder contains source data
 -The anlaysis contains methods such as Logistic Regression and Random Over Sampling.
--Finally a report is included written as a Markdown Source File Report.md

 References